sourcegraph/customer-training/trainings/sourcegraph-102/lesson-plan.md

 ### Conclusion

 Sourcegraph's non-default revision search allows customers to search at any branch, tag, or commit hash in the codebase.
 Using the glob syntax, customers can run searches across a wide variety of revisions even without explicitly identifying them; they can also exclude results if needed.
-Combined wiht the commit search, covered next, this can be very powerful.
+Combined with the commit search, covered next, this can be very powerful.

 ### Resources